themesmandu/postmandu/readme.txt

 = Does this theme support any plugins? =

-Postmandu includes support for Infinite Scroll in Jetpack.
+Simple Podcast includes support for Infinite Scroll in Jetpack.

 == Copyright ==

-Postmandu theme WordPress Theme, Copyright 2020 themesmandu.com Postmandu theme is distributed under the terms of the GNU GPL
+Simple Podcast theme WordPress Theme, Copyright 2020 themesmandu.com Simple Podcast theme is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by